Index Sitecore Content

 FetchPageContentProcessor processor (see Configuring the Processor).

-As for Sitecore fields, the Coveo for Sitecore Indexing Manager lets you handpick the ones you want to index (see Understanding the Indexing Manager - Fields).
+As for Sitecore fields, the Coveo for Sitecore Indexing Manager lets you handpick the ones you want to index (see About the Indexing Manager - Fields).